cosmir17/cats-effect3-projects/video-asset-handler/README.md

 I have attached two screenshots running the app.

+## How to run Tests
+sbt clean it:test
+"VH_APP_ENV" is set as "test" in the build file.
+If you run the tests on intellij, you have to provide an environment variable "VH_APP_ENV" as "test".
+Otherwise, tests won't run properly

 P.S.
 This project is based on https://github.com/gvolpe/pfps-shopping-cart This is a completely different application.
 No Video, No Terminal App.